UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Heat pump hybrid water heaters provide lower energy costs but require extra venting room and make a soft humming sound.

-Before you commit to a hybrid system, it’s important to weigh the benefits against the operational quirks.
-These units are fantastic money-savers, but they behave differently than the silent, passive water heaters most of us grew up with.
+Before you commit to upgrading your home’s plumbing infrastructure, it is important to weigh the specific benefits against the system’s operational quirks.
+These hybrid units are fantastic money-savers, but they behave quite differently than the silent, passive water heaters you likely grew up with.
+Here is a quick breakdown of how the two electric technologies compare.

 Illustration showing financial benefits of heat pump water heaters, including $300-$500 yearly savings and 2-3 year payback.